-- The type of seizures you have and how often they occur
+- The type and frequency of their seizures

-- Whether the seizures are controlled by medication
+- How well seizures are managed with medication

 Are there jobs I can’t do?

-There are some jobs that are not suitable for people with epilepsy.
-Even with good seizure control, someone with epilepsy will not be able to gain employment as:
+There are a few roles that are not suitable for people with epilepsy, even with good seizure control.
+These include:

-- Jobs involving heavy machinery, water, high voltage electricity or heights
+- Jobs involving heavy or unguarded machinery, water, high‑voltage electricity, or working at heights

 Driving and Employment